Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 3. Keep your upper arm right beside your head, and lower the dumbbell behind your head and toward your left shoulder until your elbow forms a 90-degree angle.

-4. Then slowly lift it back to full arm extension.
+4. Then, slowly lift it back to full arm extension.
 Repeat for as many reps and sets as desired.

-5. Two Arm Dumbbell Extension
+5. Seated Dumbbell Overhead Tricep Extension

 How To Do

-1. Sit on a flat bench, grab a dumbbell with both hands
+1. Sit on a flat bench and grab a dumbbell with both hands.

-2. Lift the dumbbell until your arms are fully extended with palms facing the roof and elbows pointing forward.
+3. Lift the dumbbell until your arms are fully extended with palms facing the roof and elbows pointing forward.

-3. Bend at the elbows and squeeze your triceps.
+4. Bend at the elbows and squeeze your triceps.

-6. Incline Dumbbell Overhead Tricep Extension
+6. Incline Overhead Tricep Extension

-Incline Dumbbell Tricep Extension
+Ez Bar Incline Overhead Tricep Extension

 How To Do